NitinBaradhwaj/ML-Projects/Movie-Recommendation-System/ReadME.md

 ### Description:

-Content-Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie by using cosine similarity.
+A content based movie recommender system sing cosine similarity that recommends movies similar to the movie name entered by the user.

 ### To install required external modules
 * Run `pip install pandas`